joemay96/swh-blog/content/readme.md

 ---
-pin: true
+pin: false
 ---
-# This is my Sketching with Hardware Blog and
+# Sketching with Hardware Blog 2022/2023

+Welcome to my Sketching with Hardware Blog!
 Enjoy 🎉